fongchinghinunsw/LeetTrader/README.md

 ould make for any given stock they simul-own, if all the units they simul-own for that stock were sold at the current market price per unit.
 Investors must be able to see a page that lists aggregate statistics for each stock type simul-owned, including: total units simul-owned, total current worth of simul-owned units, total paid for currently simul-owned units.

+---
+### Project Objectives
+1. Install all the packages listed in requirements.txt
+2. Run `python utils.py`
+3. Run `python run.py`
+4. Open your browser and visit localhost:6969 and enjoy your investing journey.